evgenyneu/Scrollable/README.md

 # Usage

-1. Add a ScrollView to your storyboard with necessary constraints
+1. Add a scroll view to your storyboard with necessary constraints
 1. In storyboard, drag content views to the scroll view (labels, images etc.)
 1. In storyboard, add autolayout constraints for the content views: top, bottom, leading and trailing.
 1. From storyboard, create a `scrollView` outlet for the scroll view in your view controller.
-1. In view controller's viewDidLoad, call `TegScrolledContent.createContentView(scrollView)`
+1. In view controller's `viewDidLoad`, call `TegScrolledContent.createContentView(scrollView)`

 ## How it works